nemoNoboru/relay/spec.md

 - Automatic persistence and recovery
 - Transaction support for state mutations

-This specification provides everything needed to start building the Relay language from scratch.
+This specification provides a clean, consistent grammar that is much easier to parse while maintaining all the power and expressiveness of the Relay language.
 The focus is on simplicity, federation, and making distributed web development as easy as early PHP while being far more powerful and robust.